kayvr/token-hawk/README.md

 # TokenHawk

 Hand-written [LLaMA](https://arxiv.org/abs/2302.13971) inference using WebGPU.
 It's fast, and you can try it out [online](https://ui.tokenhawk.chat/).
-It works on the Linux and Windows command line too (macOS to follow soon).
+It also works on the Windows, macOS, or Linux command line.

 ⚠️  TokenHawk is under active development.
 Only llama 7B-f16 is supported.  ⚠️